Welcome to the Siberian Cat World. We are all about the wonderful Siberian cats.

 Siberian females can bare kittens up until age twelve, although younger mothers tend to have healthier kittens.
 Siberian cats tend to have large litters (5 to 6 kittens, sometimes up to 9 kittens!) (compared to other purebred types of cats).

 Siberian cats make great parents.
 Male cats will take as big a part in tending to kittens as the female cat, and often male and the female cat live together as “family” forever.
 Even very young cats show great care for their litters.
-Siberians, in general, tend to be very social and thrive in presence of other Siberian cats which provides them with affection and entertainment.
+Siberians, in general, tend to be very social and thrive in presence of other Siberian cats to share affection and entertainment.